naiyerasif/site/blog/2018-08-05-communication-within-a-docker-network.md

 This will create an Angular app in a directory `ng-greeter`.

-> **Note** that this command doesn't generate separate HTML files or test specifications.
+> **Note** that this command doesn't generate separate HTML files or specifications.
 For more information, refer to [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/new).

 Add `HttpClientModule` in `@NgModule imports` to provide support for calling REST APIs.